Power Ranger Toys

 Cons:

-- Some parts may feel a little delicate
+• Some parts may feel a little delicate with heavy use

-- Younger kids may need help assembling pieces
+• Younger kids may need help putting pieces together

 Power Rangers Dino Fury Primal Mega Pack

-The Power Rangers Dino Fury Primal Mega Pack is one of the more involved sets on this list, which can be a good thing for the right child.
+The Power Rangers Dino Fury Primal Mega Pack is one of the more involved sets on this list, which makes it a great fit for the right child.

-It includes multiple Zords, several figures, and nine accessories, so there is a lot to work with.
-Kids who enjoy longer play sessions and more detailed setups will probably get more out of this than they would from a simpler toy.
+It includes multiple Zords, several figures, and nine accessories, so there is plenty to work with.
+Kids who enjoy longer play sessions and more detailed setups will get far more out of this than they would from a simpler toy.

 Best For: Kids ages 4 and up who like larger Power Rangers sets with more building and combination options.